Android SDK

 ProGuard rules

-When using the SDK on a project some proguard rules have to be added in order to avoid necessary code being stripped.
+When using the SDK on a project some proguard rules have to be added to avoid necessary code being stripped.
 Add the following to your project's rules file: https://github.com/jitsi/jitsi-meet/blob/master/android/app/proguard-rules.pro

 Picture-in-Picture